 If these are some of the activities that help you unwind, you are on the right path already.
-They are called "contemplative practices" because they engage a different part of our brain, creating a 'buffer zone' that permits releasing tensions, and many times we end up seeing our challenges in a different light.
+They are called "contemplative practices" because they engage a different part of our brain, creating a "buffer zone" that permits the release of tensions, after which, often we end up seeing our challenges in a different light.